Hiroshima Peace Memorial Park

 Facts & Figures

 To remember the victims of the world´s first atomic bomb attack the Hiroshima Peace Memorial Park in the center of Hiroshima stands as the symbol of this tragedy.
 Over one million visitors from all over the world come every year to this 120.000 square meters park.
-Best Ryokans in Hiroshima Explore Ryokans in Hiroshima >
+Best Ryokans in Hiroshima Experience the Ultimate Japanese Hospitality at a Hiroshima Ryokan.

-The park contains many buildings, monuments and museums like the Hiroshima Peace Memorial Museum, Memorial Cenotaph, Children’s Peace Monument, Peace Clock Tower, Flame of Peace and the A-Bomb Dome (Genbaku Domu).
+The park contains many buildings, monuments, and museums like the Hiroshima Peace Memorial Museum, Memorial Cenotaph, Children’s Peace Monument, Peace Clock Tower, Flame of Peace, and the A-Bomb Dome (Genbaku Domu).
 There are almost 50 memorials in and around the park.
-The Atomic Bomb Dome is a UNESCO World Heritage Site since 1996.
+The Atomic Bomb Dome has been a UNESCO World Heritage Site since 1996.

 • Hiroshima Peace Memorial Park: